tabiya-tech/compass/README.md

 2. Create a new branch for your changes.

+3. Set up each individual subproject. e.g. if you are working on `backend/` follow instructions in `backend/README.md`

-3. After making your changes, ensure the code is clean, properly formatted and passes all tests.
+4. After making your changes, ensure the code is clean, properly formatted and passes all tests.

     You can use the provided script, `run-before-merge.sh`, for assistance.
 This script performs checking of the code formatting, linting, building, and testing on the subprojects of the repository.
 To run it, use the following command: